benlubas/molten-nvim/README.md

 needed to use them.
 This comes with the trade-off of not being able to update config values on the fly... can you see where this is going

-This function lets you set a configuration value after initialization, and the new value will effect immediately.
+This function lets you update a configuration value after initialization, and the new value will take effect immediately.

 <details>
   <summary>Example Usage</summary>